GIScience/gis-training-resource-center/content/Modul_2/en_qgis_data_sources_ex1.md

    that are being used, instead of just examples.
 Can we just ask people to use these datasets, so that the rest of the instructions make sense? -->

-2. Download the data and save the administrative boundaries as `bolivia` and the healthsites `healthsides_bolivia` into the `data\input` folder.
+2. Download the data and save the administrative boundaries as `bolivia` and the healthsites `healthsites_bolivia` into the `data\input` folder.

 ```{Note}